sica42/roll-for-vanilla/README.md

 # RollFor
 A World of Warcraft (1.12.1) addon that automates rolling for items.

-The addon doesn't distribute loot, it only announces rolls.
+The addon **does NOT** distribute loot, it only automates rolling and announces winners.
 It's ulitmately your decision who you'll assign the loot to and how you do it (trade or master loot).

 ## Features
 ### Shows the loot that dropped (and who soft reserved)